Skip to main content

 Pass the key to the SDK

-The SDK reads HAWKINGS_API_KEY and HAWKINGS_PLATFORM from the environment by default.
+The SDK reads HAWKINGS_API_KEY and HAWKINGS_PLATFORM_CODE (or HAWKINGS_PLATFORM for the UUID form) from the environment by default.
 You can also pass them in code:

 import Hawkings from "@hawkings/sdk";